bimdata/javascript-api-client/docs/CollaborationApi.md

 let name = "name_example"; // String | Shown name of the file
 let file = "/path/to/file"; // File |
 let opts = {
-  'parent': 56, // Number |
   'parentId': 56, // Number |
   'creator': 56, // Number |
   'fileName': "fileName_example", // String | Full name of the file 'description': "description_example", // String | Description of the file
   'size': 789, // Number | Size of the file.
   'modelSource': "modelSource_example", // String | Define the model.source field if the upload is a Model (IFC, PDF, DWG...)
-  'ifcSource': "ifcSource_example" // String | DEPRECATED: Use 'model_source' instead.
+  'ifcSource': "ifcSource_example", // String | DEPRECATED: Use 'model_source' instead.
 Define the model.source field if the upload is a Model (IFC, PDF, DWG...)
-};
+  'successorOf': 56 // Number | Old document version to replace.
+Only for create };
 apiInstance.createDocument(cloudPk, projectPk, name, file, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);